YaroslavShilov/webpack/README.md

 b.
 Compress and minify assets like JavaScript and CSS in the production build.

+[//]: # (c.
+Implement creating optimized SVG sprites by using svg-chunk-webpack-plugin or equivalent)

 [//]: # (d.
 Implement tree shaking to remove unused code.)

 Performance Optimization: